EengineerC/memorverse/README.md

 # Memorverse

 Welcome to **Memorverse** — a simple and effective app designed to help you memorize memory verses (or any text).
-The app hides words as many words as you choose until you can get the whole thing, and lets you check if you know the verse by typing it in!
+The app hides as many words as you choose until you can get the whole thing, and lets you check if you know the verse by typing it in or using voice input!

 ## Features:
 - Enter a memory verse to help you memorize.
-- Type in the verse and check if you know it.
+- Type in the verse or use voice input to check if you know it.
+- Uses the Web Speech API for voice recognition.
 - Use spaced repetition and interactive techniques to enhance your recall.
 - Simple, intuitive interface for easy use.